anoopezhap/Indeed-WebScrapping/ReadMe.md

 mvn test -Dbrowser=chrome -DjobTitle=QA Engineer -DjobLocation=Oakville
 ```

+## Result
+After running the project you can find file named data.xlsx with the scrapped data.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.